YgorSS4321/NodejsSimpleAPI/README.md

 ### Node.js + Fastify + Typescript + Prisma + SQLite

-This is a simple Postcards API, created for learning purposes
+This is a simple Postcards API with a basic PUG Engine view layer, created for learning purposes

 The schema of SQLite Database: